Everything PR News

 What Has Changed Since 2021

 E-E-A-T has matured into operational practice.
-Google's Experience, Expertise, Authoritativeness, Trustworthiness framework has substantially shaped how Google evaluates content.
-Content from credible authors with demonstrated expertise produces substantially better ranking than content from anonymous or low-credibility sources.
+Google's Experience, Expertise, Authoritativeness, Trustworthiness framework has shaped how Google evaluates content.
+Content from credible authors with demonstrated expertise produces better ranking than content from anonymous or low-credibility sources.
 Author bios, professional credentials, and the broader infrastructure of demonstrated expertise now operate as ranking signal.

 AI engine retrieval as second ranking surface.
-The November 2022 launch of ChatGPT and subsequent emergence of Claude, Perplexity, Gemini, and Google AI Overviews has produced a second ranking surface operating on substantially different principles than traditional Google ranking.
+The November 2022 launch of ChatGPT and subsequent emergence of Claude, Perplexity, Gemini, and Google AI Overviews produced a second ranking surface operating on different principles than traditional Google ranking.
 Modern programs optimize for both.

 The Six Technical Disciplines That Produce Ranking in 2026